• Sponsor logos

 Around the world, researchers are examining pregnancy in custody, including its prevalence, access to care, and birth outcomes.
 At the same time, NGOs – often guided by impacted people – are providing critical support to incarcerated pregnant people, advocating for alternative sentencing, and demanding better care in correctional facilities.

-At Children of Incarcerated Caregivers’ third annual GPNN Symposium, we will bring together dedicated experts to share what they have learned, their experiences, and their recommendations to improve perinatal care and reduce the number of pregnant people in custody.
+At Children of Incarcerated Caregivers’ third annual GPNN Symposium, we brought together dedicated experts to share what they have learned, their experiences, and their recommendations to improve perinatal care and reduce the number of pregnant people in custody.

 • The need for international standards for perinatal care in custody